 Here’s what you should know about the types of life insurance products Ladder offers:

-- Term: Term life insurance policies are the only type of life insurance on offer from Ladder.
+• Term: Term life insurance policies are the only type of life insurance offered by Ladder.
 Term policies, unlike permanent life insurance, are not lifelong.
 Instead, term life insurance is only active for a set number of years (as long as premiums are paid).
 Ladder’s terms are 10, 15, 20, 25 or 30 years and do not require a medical exam for coverage amounts below $3 million.
 In fact, if you are seeking less than $3 million in coverage, your application may be approved in minutes.
 For policies between $3 million and $8 million, you may need to complete a medical exam.

 Life insurance can be a complex product, but Ladder’s streamlined approach might make the shopping process less daunting.
 Still, for those who want to customize their policy with riders or to purchase permanent life insurance, Ladder may not be the best choice.
 Additionally, note that Ladder does not underwrite its own life insurance policies.
-Instead, they are issued by Fidelity Security Life Insurance Company, Amica Life Insurance and Allianz Life Insurance Company, all of which have high financial strength ratings with AM Best.
+Instead, they are issued by Fidelity Security Life Insurance Company, Amica Life Insurance, Allianz Life Insurance Company and S.USA Life Insurance Company, all of which have high financial strength ratings with AM Best.

 Pros and cons of Ladder life insurance